Do You Need a Real Estate Agent for New Construction?

 SHARE

-While you're not required to have a real estate agent for new construction home purchases, using a realtor is highly recommended for a few reasons:
+You're not legally required to have a real estate agent for new construction home purchases, but using a realtor is highly recommended for a few reasons:

 • There's no cost to you: The seller — in this case, a builder or developer — typically pays the commission to your real estate agent.